surepy/jekyll-now/_posts/2020-10-10-(Draft)-My-ArchLinux-and-LineageOS-13-0-building-Experience.md

 ...
 If It were that simple.
 I wouldn't be writing this article. here's my experience so far. let's get started.

 ## Creating an environment for build.

+**Recommended!:** you can just use [this script by akhilnarang](https://github.com/akhilnarang/scripts/blob/master/setup/arch-manjaro.sh)

 This is [pretty well documented in the arch wiki.](https://wiki.archlinux.org/index.php/Android#Required_packages) enable mulilib and follow the "build any version of Android" instructions.